DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/fundamentals/claims.md

 * emit claims based on the requested resources

 {{% notice note %}}
 Generally speaking, we recommend using the [resource definitions]({{< ref "/fundamentals/resources" >}}) to associate user claims with resources.
-In that case you profile service receives an aggregated list of requested claim types based on the requested resources.
+In that case your profile service receives an aggregated list of requested claim types based on the requested resources.
 The implementation is then as simple as returning the corresponding claim values back to the runtime.
 {{% /notice %}}

 Here's a sample implementation of a profile service: